Fit and Well Logo

 Summing it up, food during a flight won't taste good.

-Making inflight food palatable
+Making inflight food palatable: unhealhty ingredients

-To make matters worse, it is a daunting task to prepare tasty meals to be served 30,000 feet above sea level.
+To make matters worse, it is a daunting task to prepare tasty meals to be served 30,000 feet (10,000 m) above sea level.
 The meals are cooked on the ground, packed, chilled, and stored at low temperatures.

 The food is reheated on board.
 For safety reasons, microwaves and ovens with open flames can't be used in an airplane, so the meals are heated with convection ovens.